Los Angeles Theft Crimes Lawyer

 Speak With A Theft Crimes Lawyer Today

-Attorney Ambrosio E. Rodriguez is a Los Angeles criminal defense attorney and former prosecutor that understands that every client’s case is unique.
+Criminal attorney Ambrosio E. Rodriguez is a former prosecutor that understands that every client’s case is unique.
 Mr. Rodriguez will negotiate with the prosecution, file motions, and determine how to effectively argue your case to convince the prosecutor or the judge that the case is weak and the charges should be dismissed.

 If you or a loved one has been charged with a theft crime, you need a qualified Los Angeles theft crimes attorney to protect your rights and give you the peace of mind of knowing that your attorney has the experience to aggressively defend you.
 Choosing a qualified criminal lawyer is an important and difficult decision.
 Contact the The Rodriguez Law Group today for a free consultation (626) 432 – 1730.